Remi-Gau/remi-gau.github.io/_posts/2022/2022-03-31-clean-matlab.md

 in an easy and consistent manner.
 So the best we can do is mostly get by.
 Very often by using tools written in Python.

+So if you want to write clean MATLAB🔒 code, you will need to have python installed, and be able to install python packages.

 ### Code style

 > "Code should be easy to understand.” <br> “Code should be written to minimize